pivotal/docs-tap/scst-scan/clusterimagetemplates.hbs.md

 This topic tells you how to create your own ClusterImageTemplate and customize the embedded ImageVulnerabilityScan to use the scanner of your choice.

-- A prerequisite is that you have [created your own ImageVulnerabilityScan](./app-scanning-alpha.hbs.md#integrate-your-own-scanner) or configured one of the samples provided in [Configure your custom ImageVulnerabilityScan](./custom-ivs-samples.md).
+## <a id="prerecs"></a> Prerequisites

+You must:

+- Create your own ImageVulnerabilityScan.
+See [Supply Chain Security Tools - Scan 2.0 (beta)](./app-scanning-alpha.hbs.md#integrate-your-own-scanner).
+- Use a sample ImageVulnerabilityScan.
+See [Configure your custom ImageVulnerabilityScan samples for Supply Chain Security Tools - Scan](./custom-ivs-samples.md).

-## Create a ClusterImageTemplate
+## <a id="create-template"></a> Create a ClusterImageTemplate

-The below steps describe how to create a ClusterImageTemplate using an ImageVulnerabilityScan with Trivy.
+This section tells you how to create a ClusterImageTemplate using an ImageVulnerabilityScan with Trivy.
 To use a different scanner, replace the embedded ImageVulnerabilityScan with your own.

 1. Create a YAML file with the following content and name it `custom-ivs-template.yaml`.